Manish-KT/IBM_Data_Engineering/Bash Scripting/bash_script.md

 ## Conclusion

 This script helps in automating the backup process for files modified in the last 24 hours, ensuring that your important data is backed up regularly and efficiently.

-You can save this content into a file named `README.md` in your project directory.
-This provides a clear and detailed explanation of the script's functionality and usage.